Search

 5. Windows

 Run a finger down the window, is there condensation?
 This could indicate poor insulation and you need double glazing in order to save energy and keep the house warm.
 Are the window frames cracked and rotting?
-They’ll need changing and shows that the house isn’t very well kept.
+They’ll need changing and suggests that the house isn’t very well kept.

 6. Potential